esohkevin/scripts/conda.md

 Terms
 ---
-Conda channels: Sources repositories for conda pkgs.
+Conda channels: Source repositories for conda pkgs.
 Conda-forge is one such channel.
 Also bioconda

 Specifying a channel
 ```